smrutiprakashrout/Nebulashade/README.md

 > *Demo image showing the NebulaShade customization interface.*

-## ✨ What is NebulaSeed?
+## ✨ What is NebulaShade?

-NebulaSeed brings **intelligent, wallpaper-aware theming** to Linux.
-Set a wallpaper, and NebulaSeed automatically derives a cohesive color palette from it — propagating that palette across your GTK apps, GNOME Shell, icon packs, file manager icons, desktop widgets, and more.
+NebulaShade brings **intelligent, wallpaper-aware theming** to Linux.
+Set a wallpaper, and NebulaShade automatically derives a cohesive color palette from it — propagating that palette across your GTK apps, GNOME Shell, icon packs, file manager icons, desktop widgets, and more.

 Think of it as **Material You for Linux** — but deeper, more customizable, and designed for power users who care about every pixel of their desktop.